xmtp/XIPs/XIPs/xip-read-receipts-content-type.md

 ## Abstract

-This XRC proposes a new content type that allows the sender to understand the status of the outgoing messages and marks them as ‘delivered’ and ‘seen’.
+This XRC proposes a new content type that allows the sender to understand the status of the outgoing messages and marks them as `SENT`, `DELIVERED` and `SEEN`.

 ## Motivation